asciinema/avt/README.md

-avt doesn't try to 100% replicate any specific terminal variant like VT102 or VT520, instead it implements most control sequences supported by modern terminal emulators like xterm, Gnome Terminal, WezTerm, Alacritty, iTerm, mosh etc.
+avt doesn't try to 100% replicate any specific terminal variant like VT102 or VT520, instead it implements most control sequences supported by modern terminal emulators like xterm, Gnome Terminal, WezTerm, Alacritty, iTerm, Ghostty, mosh etc.

 ## License